jepler/furss/README.md

 Optional:
 - memcached (the default debian/ubuntu packaging sets up memcached compatibly)

+# Configuration

+furss is configured via an rc file (really, a Python script), either `~/.furssrc` or the file named on the commandline.
+The defaults are shown near the top of the `furss.py` script.  `furssrc.sample` shows a sample configuration.

 # License

 The following license is granted by the authors for all code in this